pozitronik/sinner/README.md

 Run `pip install -r requirements-pc-cuda.txt`.
 It will install packages with CUDA support.
 Do not forget: you also have to install CUDA drivers as well.

-### I have x86 MAC
+### I have x86 Mac

 Run `pip install -r requirements-mac-x86.txt`.
 It will use only CPU powers, but it should work.

 ### I have Apple Silicon Mac

 Run `pip install -r requirements-mac-arm64.txt`.
-There are no CUDA, obviously, but there's some hardware acceleration too.
+There is no CUDA, obviously, but there's some hardware acceleration too.

 Anyway, packages should be installed successfully.
 Otherwise, get a look to the command output, usually you may fix minor issues (like version requirements change) by yourself.